-The requirement that the temporal data model be a sequenced extension of the existing data model guarantees that a core subset of the temporal data model maximally builds on the existing data model and makes the temporal query language easy to use for programmers familiar with the existing query language.
-The requirement thus helps protect investments in programmer training.
+The requirement that temporal statements be a sequenced extension of the existing statements guarantees that the query language is easy to use for programmers familiar with the existing query language.
+The requirement thus helps protect investment in programmer training.
 It also turns out that this property makes the semantics of tables with valid-time support straight-forward to specify, as shown in Section 7, and enables a wide range of implementation alternatives, some of which are listed in Section 8.2.